Reviewing SWEDISH MATCH A/ADR (OTCMKTS:SWMAY) & mCig (OTCMKTS:MCIG)

-SWEDISH MATCH A/ADR (OTCMKTS:SWMAY) and mCig (OTCMKTS:MCIG) are both consumer discretionary companies, but which is the better business?
-We will compare the two businesses based on the strength of their risk, analyst recommendations, dividends, institutional ownership, profitability, valuation and earnings.
+SWEDISH MATCH A/ADR (OTCMKTS:SWMAY) and mCig (OTCMKTS:MCIG) are both consumer discretionary companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their earnings, valuation, dividends, profitability, analyst recommendations, institutional ownership and risk.

-This table compares SWEDISH MATCH A/ADR and mCig’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares SWEDISH MATCH A/ADR and mCig’s revenue, earnings per share and valuation.

 |Gross Revenue